hyi96/TaskApp/docs/services.md

 ### Write Safety

-All JSON writes use an atomic two-step process:
+All JSON writes use an atomic three-step process:

 1. If the target file exists, copy it to `{file}.bak` (backup rotation).
 2. Write new content to `{file}.tmp`.